 The U.S. averages about 1,000 tornadoes every year.
 Annually they cause approximately 80 deaths.

-The deadliest tornado in the world was the Daulatpur-Saturia tornado in Bangladesh in 1989, which killed approximately 1,300 people.
+The deadliest tornado in history was the Daulatpur-Saturia tornado in Bangladesh in 1989, which killed approximately 1,300 people.

 8. Extreme Cold

 Extreme cold, or the opposite of extreme heat, can be just as deadly.
 The U.S. National Weather Service defines extreme cold as anything -35 degrees Fahrenheit or colder with winds less than 5 miles per hour.

 In these conditions, the unprotected skin of a healthy adult will develop frostbite in 10 to 20 minutes.